 The Recurring PayIn Registration object allows you to transmit all information relating to a recurring payment, such as the frequency, the registered card, the start date, the end date and the amounts.

-Once created, the Recurring PayIn endpoint enables you to request pay-ins linked to this registration object.
-The first payment (CIT) will be authenticated by the cardholder via the 3DS protocol.
-A successfully authenticated translation is necessary to request subsequent payments made in the absence of the cardholder (MIT).
+Once created, the Recurring PayIn endpoint enables you to request payIns linked to this registration object.
+The first payment (CIT) will necessarily be authenticated by the cardholder via the 3DS protocol.
+A successfully authenticated translation is necessary to enable subsequent payments (MIT) executed in the absence of the cardholder.

 - POST /recurringpayinregistrations

 This endpoint allows you to create the Recurring PayIn Registration object which contains all the information relevant to the recurrence.

 This object contains the amount of the first transaction.
 You can replicate this amount on subsequent transactions, such as for fixed subscriptions or installments, or update it using the pay-in endpoint.
 The same is true for the amount of fees on each transaction.